corpus-tools/corpus-tools.github.io/content/annis/_index.md

 ---
 title: "ANNIS"
-bookcase_cover_title: "Search and visualization with ANNIS"
+bookcase_cover_title: "Search in your corpus and visualize your results with ANNIS"
 bookcase_cover_src: '/images/cover/annis.png'
 type: 'list'
 weight: 1